Last Updated on

 - Once it dries, the cord automatically becomes brittle and falls off on its own.

-Mothers who insist on following with this method, must ensure that the child is kept in a safe and hygienic environment.
+Mothers who insist on following this method must ensure that the child is kept in a safe and hygienic environment.
 The placenta has a higher chance of getting in touch with dangerous substances, and this could prove to be very harmful to the child if it is not checked.
 Ensure proper precautions while attempting this birthing method.

 Also Read: How to Deliver a Baby at Home